finmavis/finmavis.dev/src/blog-post/server-side-rendering-react-with-razzle/index.md

 </html>
 ```

-3. Browser receive that document, parse the html, then browsers see a `css` and kinda say, &ldquo;Ohh shooottt!
-I need to request this file&rdquo;, so browser make a request to the server and pause the render process and waiting for the response.
+3. Browser receive that document, parse the html, then browsers see a `css` and kinda say, <em>&ldquo;Ohh shooottt!
+I need to request this file&rdquo;</em>, so browser make a request to the server and pause the render process and waiting for the response.
 4. Our server be like, I got another request, this user request `css` file, let me give the response again with the `css` file that being requested.
-5. Browser receive that `css` file and continue to render, while rendering, the browser see `js` file and need to request again that file to the server, and be like, &ldquo;Yoooo, I need this `js` file, can you send it to me ?&rdquo; and pause the render process again.
+5. Browser receive that `css` file and continue to render, while rendering, the browser see `js` file and need to request again that file to the server, and be like, <em>&ldquo;Yoooo, I need this `js` file, can you send it to me ?&rdquo;</em> and pause the render process again.
 6. Copy that, sending you the `js` file.
 7. Browser then receive that file and continue to render.
 8. Until the browser finished load, parse and execute all the `js`, finally user see some content.